-Due to the restrictions around COVID-19 most counselling sessions are currently taking place on the internet via Zoom.
-I have reduced availability for face to face sessions.
+Due to the restrictions around COVID-19 counselling sessions are currently taking place on the internet via Zoom , or by telephone.

 Hi, I’m Sandra, thanks for looking at my profile.

-I decided to train as a counsellor after my own life events had led me to seek personal counselling which made a huge difference to my life.
-I started my training with a taster course at a local college to find out a bit more and enjoyed the training so much that I trained for 4 years, qualifying in 2017.
+I decided to train as a counsellor after my own life events led me to seek personal counselling which made a huge difference to my life.

 My life experiences help me to understand what it’s like when you're going through a tough time.
 Clients tell me that they feel extremely safe and comfortable being open with me.

 I have experience in helping clients to work through anxiety, depression, low self-esteem, bereavement, relationship problems, work issues and many other areas.

 I am a registered member of the British Association for Counselling and Psychotherapy, working to their ethical framework.
 My counselling room is based in West Lancashire, close to Skelmersdale and Ormskirk.

 How counselling can help.

 If you’re feeling overwhelmed and struggling to cope with life, it can be hard to talk to family members or friends about how you are feeling.
 They might want to give you advice or try to fix things for you.
 Maybe you feel bad for sharing your problems with them.
 It can be hard to be totally open with people that you are close to if you feel that your words could have a negative impact on them, or you fear they will judge you.
 Maybe there is nobody that you trust enough to share your worries with.

 Talking through your feelings and thoughts, with a counsellor who listens without judgement, can have a positive impact on your life.
 It can help you to learn how to make better decisions and develop improved ways of coping.
 Counselling can help with many issues.
 It can be used to explore both past and current difficulties.